SystemsApproach/ops/control.rst

-are specified in YANG (for which we include a concrete example of one of the models), but since the Runtime Control API is generated from these specs, it is equally valid to think in terms of an API that supports REST's GET, POST, PATCH, DELETE operations on a set of web resources (objects):
+are specified in YANG (for which we include a concrete example of one of the models), but since the Runtime Control API is generated from these specs, it is equally valid to think in terms of an API that supports REST's GET, POST, PUT, PATCH, and DELETE operations on a set of web resources (objects):

 * GET: Retrieve an object.